What is bioinformatics?

 I’ve been doing bioinformatics for about 10 years now.
 I used to joke with a friend of mine that most of our work was converting between file formats.
 We don’t joke about that anymore.

 Jokes aside, modern bioinformatics relies heavily on file and data processing.
 The data sets are large and contain complex interconnected information.
 A bioinformatician’s job is to simplify massive datasets and search them for the information that is relevant for the given study.
 Essentially, bioinformatics is the art of finding the needle in the haystack.

 Bioinformatics requires a dynamic, creative approach.
 Protocols should be viewed as guidelines, not as rules that guarantee success.
 Following protocols by the letter is usually entirely counterproductive.
 At best, doing so leads to sub-optimal outcomes; at worst, it can produce misinformation that spells the end of a research project.

 Living organisms operate in immense complexity.
 Bioinformaticians need to recognize this complexity, respond dynamically to variations, and understand when methods and protocols are not suited to a data set.
 The myriad complexities and challenges of venturing at the frontiers of scientific knowledge always require creativity, sensitivity, and imagination.
 Bioinformatics is no exception.

-As observed in Core services: Reward bioinformaticians, Nature, (2015),
+As observed in the Nature paper Core services: Reward bioinformaticians

 Biological data will continue to pile up unless those who analyze it are recognized as creative collaborators in need of career paths.